amirchev/OBS-Lyrics/README.md

 # OBS-Lyrics
-Manage and display lyrics to any text source in your OBS scene.
+An OBS Lua script for managing and displaying lyrics to any text source in your OBS scene.

 ## Table of Contents
 1. [Basic usage](#basic-usage)